-- .1 As specified in Contract Information item 46 and subject to clause 58.2, the Contractor must submit a Payment Claim each month: - .1 on and from the specified date in the month, for work carried out up to that date;

-- .2 to the person authorised to deal with Payment Claims; and - .3 at the address shown for the submission of Payment Claims. - .2 The Contractor must submit the Final Payment Claim within the time specified in clause 61. - .3 Unless otherwise specified or instructed, the Contractor must not issue a tax invoice with, or as part of, its Payment Claim.
+- .1 As specified in Contract Information item 46 and subject to clause 58.2, the Contractor must submit a Payment Claim each month: - .1 on and from the specified date in the month, for work carried out up to that date; - .2 to the person authorised to deal with Payment Claims; and - .3 at the address shown for the submission of Payment Claims. - .2 The Contractor must submit the Final Payment Claim within the time specified in clause 61. - .3 Unless otherwise specified or instructed, the Contractor must not issue a tax invoice with, or as part of, its Payment Claim. - .4 Payment Claims must be in the form of, and include all of the information required by, Schedule 3 (Payment Claim Worksheet) or in another form agreed by the Principal. - .5 Every Payment Claim must: - .1 identify the work and Materials to which the Payment Claim relates; - .2 state the value of that work and those Materials; - .3 identify and state the amount the Contractor claims for any other Claim that the Principal has agreed or is required to pay under clause 68 or any other provision of the Contract; - .4 state the amount of interest, if any, that the Contractor claims under clause 62; and

-Clause 56 specifies the responsibility for the issue of a tax invoice for a Payment Claim.

-- .4 Payment Claims must be in the form of, and include all of the information required by, Schedule 3 (Payment Claim Worksheet) or in another form agreed by the Principal. - .5 Every Payment Claim must: - .1 identify the work and Materials to which the Payment Claim relates; - .2 state the value of that work and those Materials; - .3 identify and state the amount the Contractor claims for any other Claim that the Principal has agreed or is required to pay under clause 68 or any other provision of the Contract; - .4 state the amount of interest, if any, that the Contractor claims under clause 62; and - .5 state the Claimed Amount, after allowing for retention of the Completion Amount specified in clause 60 and for payments already made. - .6 Every Payment Claim must be accompanied by: - .1 a completed and true Supporting Statement and a completed and true Subcontractor's Statement in the form of Schedule 6 (Supporting Statement and Subcontractor's Statement), executed on the date of the Payment Claim;
+- .5 state the Claimed Amount, after allowing for retention of the Completion Amount specified in clause 60 and for payments already made. - .6 Every Payment Claim must be accompanied by: - .1 a completed and true Supporting Statement and a completed and true Subcontractor's Statement in the form of Schedule 6 (Supporting Statement and Subcontractor's Statement), executed on the date of the Payment Claim; - .2 all relevant calculations; - .3 all relevant Conformance Records; and - .4 any other information specified in the Contract.